 - It offers an opportunity for participants to create their own understanding rather than accept something given as truth.

 - It does not rely upon external standards; it evolves its own standards as participants co-construct together ways of being for themselves in the context of their own care for the little ones they know and love.

 - It does not impose a dominant culture; it allows people of all cultures to flourish in their own way, so life is richer for all.

 - It allows participants to document their own understanding and to prove competence to the audiences that really care: the child, the family, and each other.

-Connecting to Children is the first step out of four in learning to be a professional early childhood educator.
-Since it is the basis for the others, I called it the D step.
+Connecting to Children is the first step out of four in learning to be a professional early childhood educator that I have called Per-ECT, Performances for Early Childhood Teachers.
+Since it is the basis for the other steps, I called it the D step.
 The C step is about creating learning environments.
 The B step is about action research to show that one’s intentions match what happens to the children over time.
 The A step is about leadership of a learning community.
-These more advanced steps exist, too, but remain on my computer.
-I do not see demand for them right now.
+These more advanced steps exist, too, but remain on my computer where they will stay until I see a demand.
 Connecting to Children is the D level, because this is the place to start.